 What information we collect

 If you are a user with general public and anonymous access, the Norfolk County Council website does not store or capture personal information but merely logs the user's IP address that is automatically recognised by the web server.

-We collect information from visitors to the Norfolk County Council website in three ways:
+We collect information from visitors to the Norfolk County Council website in several ways:

 Telecommunications Regulations 2000

 Communications with Norfolk County Council (including online transactions) may be subject to monitoring and recording only for purposes permitted by the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 in order to prevent or detect a crime, or investigate or detect the unauthorised use of the service.

 We provide information on our Norfolk Community Directory from a range of service providers, to give residents the bigger picture of available services in Norfolk.

 Norfolk County Council takes every care to ensure the accuracy and validity of the information contained within the Norfolk Community Directory.
 However we cannot accept any responsibility or liability for any loss or claim arising directly or indirectly from any error or inaccuracy in any of the material in this directory.

 If you choose to provide information for our directory, you are responsible for keeping that information up to date.
 You should be aware that this is a public directory and users can share this information via email or on social networking sites, like Facebook.
 We may share directory record(s) with other councils (eg Suffolk County Council) to use on their own service directories.
 In turn, we include information from other councils on the Norfolk Directory to enhance the breadth of information we provide.
 By publishing a record on the Norfolk Directory, providers are consenting to their information being shared in this way.